OrchidProtocol/blog.orchid.com/src/pages/blog/2021-05-26-will-quantum-computing-impact-the-blockchain-space.md

 And the reality is that quantum computers and blockchain technology can co-exist, work together, and strengthen one another.

-The combination of quantum computing and blockchain technology has come to be known as "**quantum blockchain.**" Like classical blockchains, quantum blockchains are decentralized, encrypted ledgers.
+The combination of quantum computing and blockchain technology has come to be known as "**quantum blockchain**".
+Like classical blockchains, quantum blockchains are decentralized, encrypted ledgers.
 However, unlike classical blockchains, these networks would be based on quantum computation, quantum information theory, and quantum mechanics.

 While no quantum blockchain is yet operational, a number of researchers are exploring the potential of the technology.
 In 2018, researchers at Victoria University of Wellington, in New Zealand, proposed a quantum blockchain model that would [store blockchain data in a **quantum era**:](https://techcrunch.com/2018/04/24/meet-the-quantum-blockchain-works-like-a-time-machine/?guccounter=1&guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLmNvbS8&guce_referrer_sig=AQAAAJuA0e651eEkPUPGV28C1bhRmRAVcO1APw-J36GkARMXOM-WZkgEJJ9iP4FX16VJSZKRGBge7MFSBG7TtjAeORZ0id-QcNWRMsDJJCbPWe62AqvsSPmtO7NiGUAyTmoHcQM7OM-1Kh93SIP9ZooAI3vdMb66EedBhvzReR4aC-X1)  pieces of transaction data would be stored in entangled photons that only exist for a short time.
 After ceasing to exist, though, the photons would still be readable--encased forever in a sort of "read only" mode, impossible to alter.